Pushing Stock Updates to Etsy

 How Stock Push Works

-If something changes your available stock for a product (e.g. you record a manufacture, adjust stock, or an order is pulled), Craftybase will automatically create a Draft Stock Push for that product.
+If something changes your available stock for a product (for example, you record a manufacture, adjust stock, or an order is pulled), Craftybase will automatically create a Draft Stock Push for that product.

-In your Stock Push list, you’ll see a draft push showing:
+From your Stock Push page, you’ll see a draft push showing:

 - The current calculated quantity in Craftybase (this is what will be pushed)

-By default, drafts stay waiting for your review.
-If Auto-Push is turned on, Craftybase will automatically push these updates at the next scheduled interval.
+By default, drafts wait for your review.
+If Auto-Push is enabled, Craftybase will automatically push these updates at the next scheduled interval.

 - Draft → created but not sent yet

-- Queued → on its way to Etsy
+- Queued → on its way to the integration

 - Completed → successfully updated